 However, it is something of a titty carnival and the extended shower scenes are present, correct, and without the slightest hint of shame.
 To add insult to injury, this time out said interludes include ludicrous soundbites (squeaking breasts anyone?) just to heighten the feeling of regression back to a near-fetus whilst watching.
 Because it is so blatantly sending up the genre and even its own predecessor there is a certain degree of impish charm about the whole thing and, by the time the least accurate firefight in history breaks out, we have been partially won over, worn down, whatever.
 However, Wynorski’s reluctance to develop the story in any way and laziness with old stock footage and identikit scenes is both disconcerting and way beyond forgivable.

 Having said that, let’s study the facts.
 The film is set in a lingerie firm and the threadbare workforce consists of buxom beauties who strip down to said skivvies after a sprinkler misfire.
 That, in itself, may tick a few less discerning boxes.
-Add the prowling Orville, who has now morphed into some raw meat masticating demon hunter and literally refuses to die, and you have to possess a heart of stone (or good taste)not to glean just a little fun from Hard To Die.
+Add the prowling Orville, who has now morphed into some raw meat masticating demon hunter and literally refuses to die, and you have to possess a heart of stone (or modicum of good taste) not to glean just a little fun from Hard To Die.
 Just remember that, as far as guilty pleasures are concerned, this is of the lock the door and throw away the key variety.

 Hard To Die: Sorority House Massacre III: 4/10